-Standard Directive statement Rationale Acquired Absence of Breast and Lung Due to Primary Malignancy When a patient has a history of lobectomy or pneumonectomy for the treatment of primary malignancy and is now undergoing partial or total excision of either lung for a new primary lung malignancy, assign two additional codes, mandatory: • Z90.2- Acquired absence of lung [part of] as a diagnosis type (3)/other problem; and • Z85.11- Personal history of malignant neoplasm bronchus and lung as a diagnosis type (3)/other problem.
-It identifies another circumstance for the patient that is important from a national planning and research perspective.
-Complications of Malignant Disease When a patient is admitted for treatment of a specific complication of the malignancy, and no treatment is directed towards the malignancy itself, assign the code for the complication as the MRDx/main problem. • Assign the code for the malignancy, mandatory, as a diagnosis type (3)/other problem.
+Standard Directive statement Rationale Chapter II - Neoplasms · Primary and Secondary Neoplasms When a patient is diagnosed with a secondary neoplasm, assign an additional code, mandatory, to identify the primary site: a code from either Chapter II - Neoplasms; or Category Z85 Personal history of malignant neoplasm when the malignancy has been completely eradicated or excised and there is no further treatment (including adjuvant therapy) being directed to the primary site.
 It identifies another condition in the patient that is important from a national planning and research perspective.
-Complications of Malignant Disease When a patient is admitted for management of a side effect of cancer treatment, assign a code for the side effect as the MRDx/main problem. • Assign the code for the malignancy, mandatory, as a diagnosis type (3)/other problem.
+Complications of Malignant Disease When a patient is admitted for treatment of a specific complication of the malignancy, and no treatment is directed towards the malignancy itself, assign the code for the complication as the MRDx/main problem.
+Assign the code for the malignancy, mandatory, as a diagnosis type (3)/other problem.
 It identifies another condition in the patient that is important from a national planning and research perspective.
-Recurrent Malignancies Assign a code from categories C00-C75 when a primary malignancy, eradicated from the same organ or tissue, has recurred. • Assign an additional code, mandatory, from category Z85 Personal history of malignant neoplasm as a diagnosis type (3)/other problem to identify the primary site.
+Complications of Malignant Disease When a patient is admitted for management of a side effect of cancer treatment, assign a code for the side effect as the MRDx/main problem.
+Assign the code for the malignancy, mandatory, as a diagnosis type (3)/ other problem.
+It identifies another condition in the patient that is important from a national planning and research perspective.
+Recurrent Malignancies Assign a code from categories C00-C75 when a primary malignancy, eradicated from the same organ or tissue, has recurred.
+Assign an additional code, mandatory, from category Z85 Personal history of malignant neoplasm as a diagnosis type (3)/other problem to identify the primary site.
 It identifies another condition in the patient that is important from a national planning and research perspective.

-Standard Directive statement Rationale Chapter IV - Endocrine, nutritional and metabolic diseases Diabetes Mellitus When multiple complications of diabetes mellitus affect separate body systems and none meet the criteria for significance, assign the one code E1-.78 Type ~ diabetes mellitus with multiple other complications.
+Standard Directive statement Rationale Chapter IV - Endocrin e, nutritional and metabolic diseases Diabetes Mellitus When multiple complications of diabetes mellitus affect separate body systems and none meet the criteria for significance, assign the one code E1-.78 Type ~ diabetes mellitus with multiple other complications .
 This is supplemental information that is important from a national planning and research perspective.
-Chapter VI - Diseases of of the nervous system Neurologically Determined Death Assign G93.81 Neurologically determined death as a diagnosis type (3)/other problem, mandatory, when there is documentation of brain death by a designated physician.
+Chapter VI - Diseases of the nervous system • Neurologically Determined Death Assign G93.81 Neurologically determined death as a diagnosis type (3)/other problem, mandatory, when there is documentation of brain death by a designated physician.
 This is supplemental information that is important from a national planning and research perspective.
-Chapter IX - Diseases of of circulatory system Acute Coronary Syndrome (ACS) When any code from category I21 Acute myocardial infarction or I22 Subsequent myocardial infarction or the code I24.0 Coronary thrombosis not resulting in myocardial infarction is assigned, assign an additional code from subcategory R94.3-Abnormal results of cardiovascular function studies, mandatory, as diagnosis type (3)/other problem.
+Chapter IX - Diseases of circulatory system Acute Coronary Syndrome (ACS) When any code from category I21 Acute myocardial infarction or I22 Subsequent myocardial infarction or the code I24.0 Coronary thrombosis not resulting in myocardial infarction is assigned, assign an additional code from subcategory R94.3- Abnormal results of cardiovascular function studies , mandatory, as diagnosis type (3)/ other problem.
 This is supplemental information that is important from a national planning and research perspective.
-Acute Coronary Syndrome (ACS) When a code from category I22 Subsequent myocardial infarction is assigned, assign an additional code from subcategory R94.3- Abnormal results of cardiovascular function studies, mandatory, as a diagnosis type (3)/other problem.
+Acute Coronary Syndrome (ACS) When a code from category I22 Subsequent myocardial infarction is assigned, assign an additional code from subcategory R94.3- Abnormal results of cardiovascular function studies, mandatory, as a diagnosis type (3)/ other problem.
 This is supplemental information that is important from a national planning and research perspective.
-Strokes: Hemorrhagic, Ischemic and Unspecified When a patient is admitted solely for rehabilitation immediately following an acute/current stroke diagnosis, assign a code from category Z50.- Care involving use of rehabilitation procedures as the MRDx. • Assign an additional code as a diagnosis type (3), mandatory, to identify the specific type of acute/current stroke (i.e., I60, I61, I63, I64).
+Strokes: Hemorrhagic, Ischemic and Unspecified When a patient is admitted solely for rehabilitation immediately following an acute/current stroke diagnosis, assign a code from category Z50.- Care involving use of rehabilitation procedures as the MRDx.
+Assign an additional code as a diagnosis type (3), mandatory, to identify the specific type of acute/current stroke (i.e., I60, I61, I63, I64).
 This is supplemental information that is important from a national planning and research perspective.